Strolling along Laguna Beach

 *Shop/dine/play at the Pike at Rainbow Harbor.
 I love this area in Long Beach because there is just so much to do and it is easily walkable from the beach/Shoreline Village area, so you can hit all 3 in the same night.
 Here you’ll find shops, pubs, restaurants, and even a Ferris wheel with great views of the city and coast.
 One must visit is the Sgt.
 Peppers Dueling Piano Bar!

 *Get tix to a California State University basketball game.
+Mike attended CSULB while we were living here, so we got to attend a few games.
 What a fantastic experience with lots of dedicated fans!

 The Walter Pyramid, home to Long Beach State basketball and volleyball games